Indie, Punk, Rock

 Following the 2016 release of their single Dominique, the band quickly gained momentum - which then caught the attention of Triple J’s Short.
 Fast.
 Loud. & Brisbane’s alternative radio station, 4ZZZ.
 The track also held a place on Triple J Unearthed’s punk, rock & metal charts for several weeks following the release.

-With material versatile enough to appeal to a wide range of audiences, Something Something Explosion have supported the likes of Ali Barter; The Bennies; WAAX; Me First & The Gimme Gimmes; Frenzal Rhomb; British India; Kingswood; Clowns; King Parrot; Child Bite (USA); Butterfingers; Totally Unicorn; Sheer Mag (USA).
+Writing material versatile enough to appeal to a wide range of audiences, Something Something Explosion have supported the likes of Ocean Grove; Bodyjar; The Bennies; WAAX; Ali Barter; Me First & The Gimme Gimmes; Frenzal Rhomb; British India; Kingswood; Clowns; King Parrot; Butterfingers; 28 Days.

-The end of 2017 saw Grace Drummond, Something Something Explosion’s guitarist & vocalist, share a stage with Lindsay McDougall on multiple occasions, including two sold-out shows at the Mansfield Tavern with Violent Soho.
+The end of 2017 saw Grace Drummond, Something Something Explosion’s guitarist & vocalist, share a stage with Lindsay McDougall (Frenzal Rhomb) on several occasions, including two sold-out shows at the Mansfield Tavern with Violent Soho.